 Something investors heard plenty of in 2018: Emerging markets stocks got punished.
 From China to Chile and many, many more, emerging markets stocks were a dismal asset class last year as reflected by an annual decline of 17% for the Vanguard FTSE Emerging Markets ETF (NYSEARCA:VWO).

-VWO, one of the largest emerging markets ETFs by assets, shares some similarities with the aforementioned VGK heading into 2019.
+VWO, one of the largest emerging markets ETFs by assets, shares some similarities with the aforementioned VGK.
 Like European stocks, emerging markets equities look like value plays and there is a chorus of investors willing to say things will not get much worse for developing economies.

 If the Federal Reserve slows its pace of rate hikes in 2019 and the dollar weakens, there could be upside to be had with emerging markets equities.